 As referenced in the proposed rule, OTA reported that the estimated economic impact of fortified organic product sales is approximately one-half billion dollars annually (\$489,054,107).
-The estimate included retail sales of fortified products across all distribution channels as demonstrated by syndicated retail scan data and industry standard assumptions regarding unreported scan figures (Wal-Mart and Whole Foods Market and select unreported private label sales), as well as ingredient commodity sales to fortified products based on a standard assumption of the ratio of farm-gate fluid milk sales to retail scan sales.
+The estimate included retails sales of fortified products across all distribution channels as demonstrated by syndicated retail scan data and industry standard assumptions regarding unreported scan figures (Wal-Mart and Whole Foods Market and select unreported private label sales), as well as ingredient commodity sales to fortified products based on a standard assumption of the ratio of farm-gate fluid milk sales to retail scan sales.
 This figure is based on specific proprietary data/ UPC codes supplied and all products specifically not identified during the work of the task force.
 Thus, as pointed out in the proposed rule, it should be considered a very conservative estimate.
-The ability to more precisely identify the entire universe impacted would reveal a much larger annual figure.
+The ability to more precisely identify the entire universe affected would reveal a much larger annual figure.
+OTA member feedback suggests an estimated economic impact of well over 1 billion dollars.

 OTA stresses that the economic impact is not limited to handlers and processors alone.
 Disruption in availability of organic products on retail shelves has a direct impact on domestic and international agricultural markets.
-To not supply consumers with this choice will limit the growth of the organic sector, domestic agricultural production, environmental stewardship and farmer livelihood.
+To not supply consumers with this choice will limit the growth of the organic sector, domestic agricultural production, environmental stewardship, and farmer livelihoods.